anamontegrifo/anamontegrifo/README.md

 ### Hi there! 👋
 I`m a junior front-end developer looking for new challenges and a job opportunity in this amazing industry.

 I want to continue learning JavaScript and other languages and tools.
-Right now I'm working on my portfolio and creating a very fun quiz game made with React.
+Right now I'm working on my portfolio and creating a quiz game made with React.

 ### Tech tools: